meshcloud/meshcloud-docs/docs/administration.index.md

 - **Replication Operator**: A supportive role that can assist by viewing tenants' replication status.
   This role is helpful for meshcloud employees to debug any potential issues with tenant replication.

-See the [meshWorkspace](meshcloud.workspace.md) documentation for details about how you can manage the roles of your users.
-This set of roles is easily extendable by adding roles to reflect individual access requirements of your organization.
+### Role Permission List

-The following table provides details about the functionality available to the different roles by default.
-The Access rights can also be adapted individually per meshcloud installation.
+The following table provides details about the functionality available to the different roles.

 |                                                                                                                     | Partner Admin        | Partner Employee     | Platform Operator | Ops Support | Controller | Onboarding Support | Compliance Manager | Replication Operator |
 |---------------------------------------------------------------------------------------------------------------------| :------------------: | :------------------: | :---------------: |:-----------:| :--------: | :----------------: | :----------------: | :------------------: |